Norbert’s Gambit: The Cheapest Way To Trade US Dollars

-I regularly use the Norbert’s Gambit approach to convert USD to CAD (and vice versa) through RBC Direct Investing.
+I regularly use Norbert’s Gambit approach to convert USD to CAD (and vice versa) through RBC Direct Investing.
+It’s the best way for Canadian investors to avoid currency conversion fees.

-The process is smooth through RBC but not all discount brokers are created equal and you need to find out if your discount broker can support it.
+First of all, know that the process is smooth with RBC Direct Investing (a popular discount broker) but not all trading platforms are created equal and you need to find out if yours can support executing the Norber’s Gambit to save on foreign exchange fees.

 For example, Questrade does support the strategy but the journaling of the shares is not automated and you need to contact them.

-The steps to exchange USD currency to CAD dollars using DLR as the ETF (Horizons US Dollar Currency ETF).
-As mentioned earlier, the steps are based on the experience with RBC Direct Investing and other discount brokers may have extra steps and you should make sure your discount broker has dual-currency support for the account.
+The steps to exchange USD currency to CAD dollars using DLR as the ETF (Horizons US Dollar Currency ETF) are outlined below.
+As mentioned earlier, the steps are based on the experience with RBC Direct Investing and other discount brokers may have extra steps and you should make sure your discount brokerage account has dual-currency support.

-You save the spread minus the 2 transaction cost when using DLR and DLR.U.
-The Norbert’s Gambit can be done with any dual-traded stocks but I have found there is more fluctuation in the stock price.
+You save the spread minus the two transaction costs when using DLR and DLR.U.
+The Norbert’s Gambit can be done with any dual-traded stocks (a.k.a. inter-listed stocks) but I have found there is more fluctuation in the stock price between the US stocks and their TSX equivalent.
+The spread is not as tight as it can be with DLR shares.

-Let’s say you want to exchange $1,000 Canadian dollars to US dollars and the exchange rate is around 1.28 Canadian dollars to buy $1 US dollar.
-You would expect to receive $781.25 USD but that’s not quite true since foreign exchange includes a spread each way as profit for the exchange houses.
+Let’s say you want to exchange 1,000 Canadian dollars for U.S. dollars and the exchange rate is around 1.28 Canadian dollars to buy $1 U.S. dollars.
+You would expect to receive USD 781.25 but that’s not quite true since foreign exchange includes a spread each way as profit for the exchange houses.

 If you were to use a bank foreign exchange, your spread would be higher than if you were to use a forex house.